moonseter/PGAT-ABPp/README.md

 # PGAT-ABPp
-The implementation of the paper "PGAT-ABPp: Harnessing Protein Language Models and Graph Attention Networks for Antibacterial Peptides Identification with Remarkable Accuracy".
+The implementation of the paper "PGAT-ABPp: Harnessing Protein Language Models and Graph Attention Networks for Antibacterial Peptide Identification with Remarkable Accuracy".

 # Requirements
 * Python 3.8.18